abhishek9871/nesteryrelease/Docs/Nestery_FRS_Compliance_Implementation.md

 ### **Ready for Phase 2:**
 With Phase 1 complete, the Nestery application now has a solid technical foundation and critical FRS compliance issues resolved.
 The system is ready to proceed with **Phase 2: Monetization Core & Premium Features**, which will focus on implementing advertising revenue, affiliate marketing, and freemium model features.

-**Estimated Overall FRS Compliance Improvement:** From 52% to approximately **70-75%** with Phase 1 completion.
+**Estimated Overall FRS Compliance Improvement:** From 52% to approximately **75-80%** with Phase 1 completion and Task 2.2 (Affiliate Marketing backend foundation) completion.

 ---

 **Phase 2: Monetization Core & Premium Features**
--   **Objective(s):** Implement advertising, build the foundation for ancillary affiliate marketing, and establish the freemium model with premium feature stubs/basic implementation.
+-   **Objective(s):** Implement advertising ✅, build the foundation for ancillary affiliate marketing ✅, and establish the freemium model with premium feature stubs/basic implementation.
 -   **Priority:** High
+-   **Progress:** 2 of 6 tasks completed (AdMob integration, Affiliate Marketing backend foundation)

 -   **Task 2.1: Implement Google AdMob Integration (Flutter)** ✅ **COMPLETED**
     -   **Rationale/Goal:** FRS requirement 1.5 for advertising revenue.